ryanatkn/gro/.changeset/large-geckos-know.md

 '@grogarden/gro': minor
 ---

-add package.json to static .well-known by default
+add `package.json` to the static `/.well-known` directory by default